mipes4/sportsbetting_be/README.md

 #### `npm run seed`

 The repository has some seeding files to set up a development envirement.
 This will seed the Postgres database.

-**IMPORTANT**
-_After_ migrating and _before_ seeding it's important that index.js file has run one time.
-Just make a little edit and save it and it runs.